awwnonya/The-Voice/README.md

 Module        | Use
 :-------------: | :-------------:
-wikipedia     | Fetches the content of the query. pyttsx3       | Reads aloud the results fetched by wikipedia. also adjusts rate, volume, gender and length.
+wikipedia     | Fetches the content of the query. pyttsx3       | Reads aloud the results fetched by `wikipedia`.
+Also adjusts rate, volume, gender and length.